Preserving Natures Beauty in Epoxy Resin to Accent One’s Own…

 Epoxy Resin Encapsulation using Casting Resin

 There are several online guides dedicated to instruction on how to encase flowers in epoxy resin – not only for jewelry – but also as decorative accents in paper weights, picture frames, door and cabinet knobs and more.
-On one such site, author NadjasDiverDiversions comments on instructibles.com in a piece titled, ‘Techniques to Embed Flowers in Resin,’ “Who wouldn't like to carry a piece of spring around during the whole year?
+On one such site, author NadjasDiverDiversions comments on instructibles.com in a piece titled, ‘Techniques to Embed Flowers into Resin,’ “Who wouldn't like to carry a piece of spring around during the whole year?
 But how to do that?
 Resin is a great way to preserve different things.
 So, it is the first choice for embedding flowers.
 But of course, there are different techniques to get the perfect result.”

 Another online resource that features step-by-step instructions with images on creating beautiful orchid keepsakes with epoxy resin is ‘The La Vie En Rose Project’ where the author also expounds upon the flower-drying process, as well as capturing imagery with black and white photography: